MSI Director's Philosophy....

 "courtesy", "thoughtful" respect", and "common

 sense".
 The Director must absolutely exemplify and maintain this

 "true" honesty among his/her singers.
 And, more importantly,

 the Director must accept any and all responsibility for the proper or

 I want singers to be allowed to sing with the freedom of knowing that they can sing while experiencing a meaningful and constructive "no time wasted" rehearsal.
 This last statement is easily stated as fact yet very difficult to appropriately apply.
 The chorus members are the only ones who can honestly evaluate a "no time wasted" rehearsal, and not the Director.

 To that end, I have dedicated my time and effort to each and every singer’s personal circumstance while sincerely attempting to adapt accordingly for the betterment of the whole group.

 I merely want each singer to enjoy a choral experience in their own private and personal way while knowing that they are an integral and important part of the rehearsal procedure and ultimate final performance.
 AND, most importantly, I want them to know (individually) that they are truly appreciated.

 The support of the Northeast Ohio community has been overwhelming.
-I am fulfilling a lifelong desire with the Master Singers and proving that choral masterworks has a large and appreciative following in our community.
+I am fulfilling a lifelong desire with the Master Singers Chorale and proving that choral masterworks have a large and appreciative following in our community.
 I am thankful to the group of friends and musicians, who suggested I do something to expand, develop and encourage a higher degree of performance standard for a true community chorus in Northeast Ohio.
 I have formed an organization that brings the best of orchestra members together with experienced and novice vocalists.
 It is my desire to make music, which emanates the passion, style and emotion that each choral composition so richly deserves.
 And, to adhere strictly to the highest of standards with regard to rehearsal procedures and performances.